techtown-training/docker-bootcamp/exercise/exercise6.1-jenkins-part1.md

       && rm -rf /var/lib/apt/lists/*
 RUN echo "jenkins ALL=NOPASSWD: ALL" >> /etc/sudoers
 ```
-Press ctrl-x to exit nano, press y to save, and press return to accept the original "dockerfile" file name.
+Press ctrl-x to exit nano, press y to save, and press return to accept the original "Dockerfile" file name.

 ## Build our docker image

-Building a docker image using the dockerfile we just wrote is straightforward.
+Building a docker image using the Dockerfile we just wrote is straightforward.
 This will result in a newly built local docker image.
-The following command assumes you are in the same directory as the dockerfile.
+The following command assumes you are in the same directory as the Dockerfile.

 ```
 docker build -t jenkinsdocker .